Self-Validated Ensemble Models for Design of Experiments: A Case Study: Plasmid Manufacturing

+To evaluate the performance of SVEM and other model selection procedures we compare predictions made from the model constructed using the DSD experiment to the results from the CCD experiment which are considered the “true” values.
+We compare SVEM paired with Forward Selection and Lasso to classical “one-shot” approaches using both BIC and AICc with forward selection, and Lasso.
+Lasso with AICc was dropped since Lasso resulted in an intercept-only model, which neither predicts well nor serves any value for the study.
+In addition, the p-value based fit definitive method of \cite{fitdef} was applied to the DSD data for model selection.
+In all cases, only FQ models were considered.

+Table \ref{tab:pDNA_Results} displays RMSPE and $R^2$ on calculated on the response from CCD experiment.
+The actual by predicted plot for the best performing model algorithm (SVEM with forward selection) is displayed in Figure \ref{fig:pDNA_CCD_RASE_pred_plots}.
+The smallest test set RMPSE values were achieved with the SVEM-based methods.
+From Table \ref{tab:pDNA_Results} we find that SVEM with forward selection achieved the smallest RMPSE = 53.5, while second-best results were for SVEM with Lasso.
+All the non-SVEM methods had test set RMPSE values $>$ 60.0.
+The worst performers in terms of test set RMPSE were forward selection with AICc, fit definitive, and forward selection with BIC.
+As mentioned, the Lasso with AICc criterion resulted in an intercept-only model despite searching for an optimal $\lambda$ (Lasso shrinkage parameter) over a 1,500 point grid on a square root scale and a log scale.

-Often, a study’s goal is to characterize the entire design region with the intent on scaling up the process.
-In this case the larger SVEM models are preferred for two reasons: they have the capacity to deal with complexity over the entire experimental region, and it has the ability to accommodate the increased process complexity often encountered in scale up activities.
+Often, a study’s goal is to characterize the entire design region with the intent on scaling up a process.
+In these cases, the larger SVEM models are preferred for two reasons: they have the capacity to deal with the complexity over the entire experimental region (Figure \ref{fig:pDNA_CCD_RASE_pred_plots}), and the ability to accommodate the increased process complexity often encountered in scale-up activities.